 The bats bugger off.

-Sue: I don’t like it when cliffhangers just resolve themselves like that without anybody doing anything clever.
-It feels like a cheat.
+Sue: I don’t like it when the cliffhangers resolve themselves in that way.
+You know, without anyone doing anything clever.
+It feels a bit of a cheat.

-Meanwhile, Adric has settled into his new job at the tavern.
+Meanwhile, it appears Adric has settled into his new job at the tavern.

-Sue: What is he doing?
-Why is he working at a medieval Wagamamas?
+Sue: Why is he working at a medieval Wagamamas?
 Why doesn’t he just **** off back to the TARDIS?
 He could chill out with K9, watch a bit of telly, have a snooze.
 Why is he subjecting himself to this?
 The free bread can’t be that good.

 Aukon enters the tavern in search of fresh blood.